janpipek/physt/README.md

 nice integration into IPython notebook and various plotting options.
 In short, whatever you want to do with histograms, **physt** aims to be on your side.

+*Note: Version 0.3.x is feature-full while a re-design in the form of 0.4 is on the way.*

 *Note: bokeh plotting backend has been discontinued (due to external library being redesigned.)*

 [![Join the chat at https://gitter.im/physt/Lobby](https://badges.gitter.im/physt/physt.svg)](https://gitter.im/physt/physt) [![PyPI version](https://badge.fury.io/py/physt.svg)](https://badge.fury.io/py/physt)